colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 [TODO: Actual examples.
 But maybe retry training first just in case given what you've learned re learning rate, annealing etc.?]()

+### "Did they really need a neural network for that?"

+This is a question that probably doesn't get asked often enough.
+Our results here are pretty neat, but before we chalk this up as another victory for the deep learning revolution, we should ask whether the problem we solved was actually difficult.
+I'll follow the example of [Yoav Goldberg](http://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139) and use unsmoothed maximum-likelihood character level language models as my dumb baseline to compare against.
+In short, we'll just predict the next letter by looking at the last n, and looking at what letters came after that prefix in the training set.

+Some examples from an order-4 model:

+    Bonny Maringer City of Lake
+    Sour Motoruk Mountain
+    Mount Branchorage Lakes
+    Duck Kill Bar Rock
+    Goatyard Point
+    Noblit Hollow
+    Spenceton
+    Jay Canal Cemetery
+    Oriflamming Beach
+    Duncaster Reservoir
+    The Gravel Creek
+    Tunnel
+    Old Park

+Huh.
+Those are, uh, actually pretty excellent.
+And with 4-grams it's not at the point where it's just copying the training data.
+Around 25% of generated names exist in the training set (compared to 1% for a typical RBM sample), but I filtered those out of the list above.
+Several of the individual tokens above don't exist in the training set either, including the excellent "Goatyard".

+Let's see if we can salvage our dignity by comparing performance on the GitHub dataset.
+The order-4 output is pretty goofy, so let's give it 5 characters of context:

+    littlePython-hall-effectv-frontAngles2
+    media
+    EasyCanvas
+    shutupmrnotific
+    MinkGhost-deployShpaste_ember
+    terrain-Exercise3
+    gaben
+    bot-repots-interestingGithub.io
+    CredStatus
+    wall-as
+    BB-FlappyBao
+    py_shopping-sample

+Our baseline's not looking so hot now.
+It's interesting to note some mistakes here that the RBM model never makes.
+For example, it never flubs the formatting of a URL.
+It's also very good at picking a consistent scheme for case and separators for each name, e.g.:

+    SAPAPP
+    ruby-fale-project
+    DataTownSample
+    java-mails-rails

+This is where being able to see the whole string at once really comes in handy.
+When our Markov model has generated as far as "mails", it doesn't have enough context to know whether it should make `java-mails-rails` or `java-mailsRails` or `java-mails_Rails` (great repo name, btw).
+We can always feed it even *more* context, but a window of 5 already leads to a lot of copy-pasting from the training set.
+For example, `shutupmrnotific` is funny, but it's just a truncation of a repo from the training set, `shutupmrnotification`.

 #### Comparing to the Unreasonable Effectiveness of RNNs

 Andrej Karpathy's excellent blog post on [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) was the first thing I read that got me really excited about deep learning and noodling around with neural networks, and it was also the inspiration for this little project.
 I loved the RNN-generated [names](http://cs.stanford.edu/people/karpathy/namesGenUnique.txt), and also found it interesting that they were probably the most difficult to distinguish from the training data.